Merkoba/Meltdown/README.md

 There are 3 scrollable panels at the top, which can be scrolled by clicking the arrows on the sides or by using the mousewheel.

+Middle clicking the panel arrows scrolls instantly to that side.